TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.40.md

 ---

-The disciple is not above his teacher: but every one when he is perfected shall be as his teacher.
+A disciple is not above his teacher, but everyone when he is fully trained will be like his teacher.